mleverance/sc_git_lessons/03-mtl-create.md

 >
 > > ## Solution
 > >
-> > No. Dracula does not need to make the `moons` sub-directory a Git repository
-> > because the `planets` repository will track all files, sub-directories, and
+> > No. The `planets` repository will track all files, sub-directories, and
 > > sub-directory files under the `planets` directory.
 Thus, in order to track
-> > all information about moons, Dracula only needed to add the `moons` sub-directory
+> > all information about moons, we only need to add the `moons` sub-directory
 > > to the `planets` directory.
 > >
 > > Additionally, Git repositories can interfere with each other if they are "nested":